sufiyan6619/demo1/README.md

 # demo1
-This a demo repository
+This is a demo repository
-This a demo project
+This is a demo project